MORE

 We understand your

-If you really want sustainable and successful change in your company, you have to realize that you first have to go through the valley of change.
+If you really want sustainable and successful change in your company, you have to realize that you first have to go through the valley of tears.

 You have to go through these phases if you want to implement sustainable changes in your company.